5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ∇
 ~~~

-`Initial` is called by `RunAsService` and `StartFromCmdLine` but because the result of `Initial` remains unchanged if the application is not running as a Service we need to amend just `RunAsService`.
+`Initial` is called by `RunAsService` and `StartFromCmdLine`, but because the result of `Initial` remains unchanged if the application is not running as a Service we need to amend just `RunAsService`.

-We localize `MyWinEventLog` (the name of the instance) and change the call to `Initial` since it now returns a three-item vector:
+We localise `MyWinEventLog` (the name of the instance) and change the call to `Initial` since it now returns a three-item vector:

 ~~~
 leanpub-start-insert